-The Mahatma Gandhi National Rural Employment Guarantee Act (2005) is a legal right for every rural household in the country to receive 100 days of guaranteed work on demand.
-Studying implementation of the scheme serves the purpose of not only accountability, but also highlights areas that need attentionThis is especially relevant considering the context of the Covid-19 pandemic.
-As the pandemic continues, even worsens, in 2021, MGNREGA will continue to play an important role in sustaining the lives and livelihoods of millions across the country.
+The Mahatma Gandhi National Rural Employment Guarantee Act (2005) is a legal entitlement for every rural household in the country to receive 100 days of guaranteed work on demand.
+Studying implementation of the scheme serves the purpose of not only accountability, but also highlights weak areas that need to be focussed on.
+This is especially relevant considering the context of the Covid-19 pandemic, which saw a mass exodus of migrant workers to rural areas, with multiple reports of increased MGNREGA work demand.
+As the pandemic continues, even worsens, in 2021, MGNREGA will also continue to play an important role in sustaining the lives and livelihoods of millions across the country.

 This report is prepared using data available in the public domain (nrega.nic.in).
-The period of study for all analysis was from April to March in each year for the Work & Employment, and Assets sections, while Rejected Payments were analysed using data as on 21 April, 2021, and Delayed Payments as of 15 March, 2021.
+The period of study for all analysis was from April to December in each year for the Work & Employment, and Assets sections, while Rejected Payments were analysed using data as on 21 April, 2021, and Delayed Payments as of 15 March, 2021.